 On October 9, Lestwitz built entrenchments on the Heights of Wehlen and fired upon the Saxon pontoons lying on the opposite bank of the Elbe.
 Lestwitz then sent back II./Schwerin to his camp near Rosenthal while he occupied Wehlen with I./Schwerin and II./Brandes Fusiliers.
-For its part, the II.
-"Standing" Grenadier Battalion Ingersleben went from Krippen to Porschdorf where it took post in the entrenchements near Wendishfähre.
-The Grenadier Battalion Finck reinforced the Grenadier Battalion Kanitz at Waltersdorf; they both took post on each side of the Lilienstein up to the Elbe.
+The II.
+"Standing" Grenadier Battalion Ingersleben went from Krippen to Porschdorf where it took post in the entrenchments near Wendishfähre.
+The Grenadier Battalion Finck reinforced the Grenadier Battalion Kanitz at Waltersdorf.
+They both took post on each side of the Lilienstein up to the Elbe.
 Meanwhile, a cannonade took place between the Saxon battery near Weissig and the Prussian outpost at Gerswege, forcing the latter to evacuate their entrenchments on the bank of the river.
 The same day, Browne's detachment went unnoticed by Böhmisch Leipa (present-day Česká Lípa) and reached Böhmisch-Kamnitz (present-day Česká Kamenice) with an advanced party of 100 Grenzers at Rumburg (present-day Rumburk).

 During the night of October 9 to 10, another vain attempt was made to bring boats to Königstein.

 On Sunday October 10, now considering that it was impossible to bring boats to Königstein, Rutowski changed his plan and ordered the pontoons to be carted from Pirna to Thürmsdorf about 1,6 km from Königstein.
 The same day, I./Forcade, I./Schwerin and II./Brandes Fusiliers returned to the Prussian camp of Mockethal.
 Meanwhile, Winterfeldt received orders from Frederick asking for reinforcements.
-Winterfeldt then sent Prinz von Preußen Infantry with 10 25-pdr mortars to Hellendorf to join Grenadier Battalion Schenckendorff before marching towards Frederick's.
-The resulting gap in the Prussian positions near the camp of Gross-Sedlitz was filled by the Grenadier-Battalion Lengefeld arriving from Dresden.
+Winterfeldt then sent Prinz von Preußen Infantry with 10 25-pdr mortars to Hellendorf to join Grenadier Battalion Schenckendorff before marching towards Frederick's camp.
+The Grenadier-Battalion Lengefeld arrived from Dresden to fill the resulting gap in the Prussian positions near the camp of Gross-Sedlitz.
 The same day, Browne's relief force reached Zeidler (present-day Brtníky).

 The Saxons were supposed to move across the Elbe at Thürmsdorf under cover of the guns at Königstein.
-The plan called for Austrians to take position at Lichtenhayn while Saxons would concentrate at Ebenheit during the night.
+The plan called for the Austrians to take position at Lichtenhayn while the Saxons would concentrate at Ebenheit during the night.
 Then, the following day, the Saxons were to fire two cannon-shots from Königstein as a signal to start the simultaneous attacks on the Prussian posts.
 However, on the Saxon side of the river, the pontoons had not yet been assembled into a bridge.
 Rutowski attributed this to the small number of pontoniers or trained bridge-builders available.
 The Prussian General Leschwitz was posted between Schandau and Wendischefere with 11 battalions and 15 squadrons, blocking the way to Field-Marshal Browne who was encamped opposite to this Prussian Corps between Mittelndorf and Altendorf.
-The small plain where the Saxons intended to land was dominated by the Lilienstein Mountain.
+Lilienstein Mountain dominated the small plain where the Saxons intended to land.
 Both sides of this mountain were guarded by 5 battalions of Prussian grenadiers entrenched behind breastworks.
-Two Prussian infantry brigade were deployed 500 paces behind in the defile of Burgersdorf, supported by 5 squadrons of dragoons.
+Two Prussian infantry brigades were deployed 500 paces behind in the defile of Burgersdorf, supported by 5 squadrons of dragoons.

 The Saxon Army crosses the Elbe

-On the other side of the Elbe, Prussian reinforcements (Grenadier Battalion Schenckendorff, II./Schwerin Infantry, 2additional bns and 2 sqns under Retzow) had poured all day long in the entrenchments at Lilienstein placed under the command of Major-General von Forcade.
+On the other side of the Elbe, Prussian reinforcements (Grenadier Battalion Schenckendorff, II./Schwerin Infantry, 2additional bns and 2 sqns under Retzow) had poured all day long into the entrenchments at Lilienstein, which were placed under the command of Major-General von Forcade.
 The II./Prinz Moritz von Anhalt was kept in reserve with 10 battalion guns.
-The 3 sqns of Württemberg Dragoons previously posted at Lilienstein were sent back to join the 2 other sqns who were with Lieutenant-General von Lestwitz' Corps.
+The 3 sqns of Württemberg Dragoons previously posted at Lilienstein were sent back to join the 2 other sqns who were with Lieutenant-General von Lestwitz's Corps.

 The Saxon Army surrenders at Ebenheit

-- Kettle-drums, standards and other insignia had to be carried to Königstein who would be a neutral fortress throughout the war.
+- Kettle-drums, standards and other insignia had to be carried to Königstein which would be a neutral fortress throughout the war.
 The Elector of Saxony retained his liberty of movement.

 - Officers were allowed to leave providing that they give their parole not to serve against Prussia during the war.

-- Rest of the Army (some 14,000 men) with all its equipments and munitions was compelled to surrender (and eventually to join the Prussian army).
+- The rest of the Army (some 14,000 men) with all its equipment and munitions was compelled to surrender (and eventually to join the Prussian army).

 On Saturday October 16, Browne reached Böhmisch-Kamnitz with his main corps.
 He was informed that the Prussians were working at a bridge at Tetschen, thus threatening his line of retreat.
 Browne then detached Lieutenant-Colonel Loudon from Kamnitz with 500 foot of the Karlstädter-Lykaner Grenzer under Lieutenant-Colonel MacElliot and 60 hussars to attack Tetschen.
-Loudon was also accompanied by Browne's son, Lieutenant-Colonel von Browne, by Colonel von Kheil, Colonel von Mitrowski and several other volunteers.
-The same day in the evening, the capitulation of the Saxon Army was signed and bread was sent to its soldiers.
+Browne's son, Lieutenant-Colonel von Browne, Colonel von Kheil, Colonel von Mitrowski and several other volunteers, also accompanied Loudon.
+The evening of the same day, the capitulation of the Saxon Army was signed and bread was sent to its soldiers.
 Frederick II then sent Major-General von Ingersleben with orders to have all Saxon soldiers swear allegiance to him.
 FM Rutowski sent General von Arnim to Frederick II to protest against this measure but this was to no avail.

 The last phase of the campaign is described in the following article: